ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 included.
 Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of these modules, to correctly handle Sentinel-2 Level 1C products, to prevent truncating Landsat scene names in the netCDF file names, and to provide better netCDF metadata.
+Furthermore, a patch, as listed in `L8-PATCH.diff`, was applied to `testautoRIFT_ISCE.py` and `testautoRIFT.py` to provide more detailed acquisition times for Landsat-8 pairs.